The CTSI Translational Workforce Development Program offers the following educational opportunities for junior faculty:

 Designed for individuals who wish to learn more about key areas of clinical/ translational science, including grant and manuscript writing, biostatistics, ethics and study design.

-Two-year mentored training program for faculty and senior trainees in the health sciences designed to provide sufficient research experience, didactic knowledge and publishable research outcomes to be competitive for a K-level or equivalent mentored research award.
-Covers tuition for up to 30 credit hours toward an M.S. in Clinical and Translational Science.
+Two-year, tuition-funded mentored training program for faculty and senior fellows at the University of Florida who have a passion to pursue clinical/ translational research in the health sciences as a major component of their careers.
+Designed to provide sufficient research experience, didactic knowledge and publishable research outcomes to be competitive for a K-level (NIH) mentored research award or equivalent.

 A research training and funding opportunity that supports didactic coursework, mentored research and multidisciplinary teamwork to develop the skills necessary to build a well-funded collaborative research career.